binarytrails/website2.0/README.md

 Then you can remove locally left PackageName.egg

-* Create the database while drinking a coffee

-        ./reset-database.sh

-* Populate it by hand
+* Populate database from script.py

         ./manage shell < script.py